MaxHalford/maxhalford.github.io/content/blog/pandas-tricks.md

 |                  0 | 2                  | 1                 |
 |                  0 | 3                  | 2                 |

 I've assumed that the provided series contains [categorical data](https://pandas.pydata.org/pandas-docs/stable/user_guide/categorical.html).
 This allows us to access the list of categories via `series.cat.categories`.
 You could use `series.unique()` instead.
-I've also taken care of inserting `NA`s whenever a given value never occurred before.
+I've also taken care of inserting `NA`s for values that haven't yet occurred.
 Before version `1.0`, missing values were commonly indicated with `np.nan`, but this required the series to be of type `float64`.
 The modern approach is to use the `Int64` type in combination of `pd.NA` to store nullable integers.

 How about the following dataset?